 Be mindful that introversion and extroversion do not define us.
 No one is completely one way or another, some show extremes of both and others are a constant blend of the two.
 So show compassion towards the person who displays the behaviour that doesn't quite match yours, it's not them, it’s their brain!

 We look for people who turn very insular and quiet when we look towards depression, etc. Be aware that if this is a change to their usual behaviour and/or personality trait, it is definitely worth asking, "How are you?"
 If it is their natural introversion, let them be.

-To find out more, book a Mental Health course with SO Coach.
+To find out more, book a Mental Health First Aid course with SO Coach.